EPCCed/archer2-python-20201111/README.md

 ## ARCHER2 python course

 Welcome to the ARCHER2 python course.
 ARCHER2 https://www.archer2.ac.uk/ is
-the UK national supercomputing service.
+due to replace ARCHER as the UK national supercomputing service.

 #### What you will need